golang-standards/project-layout/README.md

 ### `/deployments`

-IaaS, PaaS, system and container orchestration deployment configurations and templates (docker-compose, kubernetes/helm, mesos, terraform, bosh).
+IaaS, PaaS, system and container orchestration deployment configurations and templates (docker-compose, kubernetes/helm, terraform).
 Note that in some repos (especially apps deployed with kubernetes) this directory is called `/deploy`.

 ### `/test`